 Point Lonsdale is a beautiful coastal township in the Bellarine Peninsula overlooking the entrance to Port Phillip Bay overlooking The Rip which is a dangerous stretch of water which ships navigate the narrow gap between Point Lonsdale and Point Nepean.
 Local attractions include the Point Lonsdale Lighthouse.
 Which takes tours daily and is a great spot to take in magnificent views.
 There is golfing action close by at Lonsdale Links, wineries and great outdoor recreational activities including walking, cycling and snorkelling.

-Port Lonsdale beach is a beautiful and scenic beach full of great rock formations, rocks pools, shallow reefs and good amenities including children’s playground.
+Port Lonsdale beach is a beautiful and scenic beach full of great rock formations, rocks pools, shallow reefs and good amenities including a children’s playground.
 At Point Lonsdale Pier there are public toilets and ample parking of Point Lonsdale road.

 Fishing Point Lonsdale Pier

 Please note that this area is a marine sanctuary and that fishing is only permitted directly from the pier.
-Signs on entrance at the car park provide further details.
-Point Lonsdale Pier is a long pier which stands quite high above sea level.
+Signs on the entrance at the car park provide further details.
+Point Lonsdale Pier is a long pier that stands quite high above sea level.
 It has a wide variety of fish species which you can target all year round.
 As your walking along the pier, you will notice areas with a good cover of weed.
 These spots make great grounds to target squid, whiting and garfish.
 If you plan to specifically target whiting and garfish then consider using a light rod 1-3 or 2-4 kilo coupled with a light 1000-2500 size reel, spooled with 4 pounds or 6-pound line.
 Smaller size hooks will also be required as garfish and whiting have quite small mouths.
 We would also recommend berleying the area you are fishing which is a great way to attract garfish and whiting.
 You can buy premade berley or make your own using breadcrumbs and tuna oil.

 As mentioned earlier this pier is a great location for squid and they can be caught in good sizes here due to the clearwater and good weedy habitat.
-When walking the pier search for weedy zones and ink stains which is a good give away of areas to concentrate on.
+When walking the pier search for weedy zones and ink stains which is a good giveaway of areas to concentrate on.
 Take a few squid jigs with you in different colours and sizes and cover ground until you start getting some catches.

 Good bait options will include pilchards, silver whiting, pipis, raw chicken, squid strips, maggots, silverfish.
 You can also fish this area with soft plastics to target pinkies and flathead.
 Picking the right conditions will be important to ensure you can cast your soft plastics far enough out.
 Also, keep in mind that this area is all rock so you are very prone to having your sinkers and jog heads snagging up on the rocks.
-This might take some time to work out how to effectively fish this area without loosing to much gear.
+This might take some time to work out how to effectively fish this area without losing to much gear.

 Point Lonsdale is a great fishing location famous for its annual snapper run between October and March.
 You can read more about fishing for snapper by reading our Snapper Fishing Guide this article contains lots of helpful tips to help you catch a big red.
 This, however, is a year-round fishing destination.
 Many of the fish species are seasonal so gummy sharks and salmon will be more active in the cooler months and snapper pinkies will be more active in the warmer months. bread and butter species such as squid and flathead can be caught all year round.